Are there any warning signs before a stroke?

 Why Immediate Action Matters

 This is a medical emergency, and quick action can save your life.
-Call emergency services immediately if you or someone near you exhibits stroke symptoms.
+Call emergency services immediately if you or someone near you exhibits any of the symptoms.
 Fast treatment reduces the risk of long-term damage and increases the likelihood of a full recovery.

 Conclusion